CobbyElsonfx/Business-Landing-Page/README.md

 }

 .open .hamburger-middle {
-  display: none;  // this is hidden when the bottom is click
+  display: none;  // this is hidden when the bottom is clicked
 }

 .open .hamburger-bottom {